SchoolTV is an excellent resource designed for parents and schools to assist in raising happy, well and resilient youth.

 Wellbeing cannot exist just in your own head.
 Well-being is a combination of feeling good as well as actually having meaning, good relationships and accomplishment.Dr.
 Martin Seligman

 SchoolTV is an online resource designed to inform, educate and empower parents, teachers and other community members about some of the challenges around raising safe, happy and resilient young people.
 It is a fresh approach to the growing issues and pressures faced by Australian youth.

 The features of SchoolTV include video based content and leading youth research and strategies on topics such as digital reputation, sexting, screen addiction, cyberbullying, youth anxiety and self harm.
 Some of Australia’s leading academics, specialists and authorities in youth health and wellbeing contribute to SchoolTV, with changes to their focus monthly.

-In this Special Report, a series of discussion points are offered to help make the conversation about alcohol consumption a little easier.
+This Special Report highlights the role mothers play in the developmental growth of her children and the importance of self-care for good mental health.
 If you have any concerns about the wellbeing of your child, please contact the College Counsellor, Mrs Linda Howe, for further information or seek medical or professional help.